BasPieren/web-design-1819/README.md

 #### Add Nonsense
 I added nonsense by playing a sound when ever the users focusses on a `input` or `select` item.
 The sound represents the item the user is focussing on like for example a beach when they choose their destination or a dog barking when choosing if there are any pets coming along.

+I also added a sound whenever the user reaches a `section` that they could navigate using the arrow keys the get the better experience.

 ## Sources 📚
 This is a list of all the sources I used during this project: